-The lead product candidate from our oncology program, VB-111, is a first-in class targeted anti-cancer gene-therapy based agent that is positioned to treat a wide range of solid tumors.
+The lead product candidate from our oncology program, VB-111, is a targeted anti-cancer gene-therapy based agent that is positioned to potentially treat a wide range of solid tumors.

 VB-111 is given through a simple IV infusion once every two months.
-So far, VB-111 demonstrated efficacy signal in three Phase 2 studies – in rGBM, Ovarian cancer and Thyroid cancer, but it did not meet its primary endpoint of OS in a Phase 3 for rGBM.
+So far, VB-111 showed activity in three Phase 2 studies – in rGBM, Ovarian cancer and Thyroid cancer, but it did not meet its primary endpoint of OS in a Phase 3 for rGBM.
 VB-111 is currently being studied in a Phase 3 trial for ovarian cancer.
-VB-111 was well-tolerated in over 200 cancer patients.
+VB-111 was well-tolerated in over 300 cancer patients.
 It has potential for combination therapy with other drugs.

-We have obtained fast track designation for VB-111 in the United States for prolongation of survival in patients with glioblastoma that has recurred following a treatment with standard chemotherapy and radiation.
-We have also received orphan drug designation in both the United States and Europe.
+We have obtained Fast Track designation for VB-111 in the United States for prolongation of survival in patients with glioblastoma that has recurred following a treatment with standard chemotherapy and radiation.
+We have also received Orphan Drug designation in both the United States and Europe.
 VB-111 also has received an Orphan Designation for the treatment of ovarian cancer by the European Medicines Agency (EMA).
 VB-111 is an investigational product.

 Ongoing Clinical Trial/s: